 Ted Haines was born far from Hollywood, in a small town in Wisconsin.
-He spent his early years, like most young Wisconsinites, eating cheese curds and bratwurst, shoveling snow and cheering on the Green bay Packers.
+He spent his early years, like most young Wisconsinites, eating cheese curds and bratwurst, shoveling snow and cheering on the Green Bay Packers.
 In 1977, when Ted was only nine years old, his future was set for him.
 Star Wars opened that year and changed him forever.
 From that point on Ted ate, slept, breathed everything film, monsters and model building.
 He was determined to make a living in Hollywood.
 This determination led to a childhood spent cutting up couches for foam material and nearly burning down his ancestral home.

-Ted had also had the opportunity to hone his craft working on some of the most iconic commercial campaigns of the mid-to-late 2000's, from BURGER KING to CHEF BOY-R-DEE.
+Ted has also had the opportunity to hone his craft working on some of the most iconic commercial campaigns of the mid-to-late 2000's, from BURGER KING to CHEF BOY-R-DEE.
 Though Ted likes the glory of seeing his name in the credits of feature films in theaters, he prefers the constant challenge and creativity of commercial work.
-It's something different every week and keeps him honing his craft and finding solutions to problems of schedule, budget and aesthetics creatively.
+It's something different every week and keeps him honing his craft and finding solutions to problems of schedule, budget, and aesthetics creatively.
 Bottom line, for Ted, it's just more fun that way.

-Ted continues to love what he dreamt of doing when he was just a nine-year old kid and he sees no end in sight.
+Ted continues to love what he dreamt of doing when he was just a nine-year-old kid, and he sees no end in sight.